The people who keep us on track.

 Maisha has focused her career on advocacy, trauma, and health equity.
 She is committed to being a visible role model for individuals interested in the healthcare profession.
 She has been a clinical nurse instructor for 15 years and developed a healthcare training and job placement program for teen mothers to become certified nursing students.
 In 2018 she created the Colorado’s first Healthequity Fellowship with the Pew Foundation and the Center for Health Progress providing legislative consultation and bill analysis focused on improving health outcomes for vulnerable and underserved populations.
 This year Maisha was honored by the Denver Business Journal, 40 under 40, she received the Martin Luther King Humanitarian Award, 40 under 40 in Public Health and a loving portraits award from the National Negro Council of Black women.
 Maisha lives her life with vigor, she uses her hands to heal, words to speak life and peace and feet to tread new pathways of hope, promise and restoration to every child and family she encounters.

-She was born and raised in Guadalajara, Mexico and moved to Denver in 1999, to begin her career in community development.
+Born and raised in Guadalajara, Mexico, she moved to Denver in 1999, to begin her career in community development.
 She has worked for the City of Aurora, Adams County and The Stapleton Foundation spearheading community development activities prior to joining the Colorado School of Public Health.

 As an immigrant, she can relate to and understand different challenges and issues the Latino and Hispanic population face and has the ability to work with groups that are diverse in terms of culture, language and socio-economic status and communicate effectively.
 She is fully bilingual and bicultural.

-Heather Logan is the Director of Accountable Care at STRIDE (formerly Metro Community Provider Network or MCPN), where she currently focuses on hospital utilization project management, comprehensive care coordination development, program operations, and external relations.
+Heather Logan is an OVBH Healthcare Consultant at the CU School of Medicine.
+Formerly the Director of Accountable Care at STRIDE she focused on hospital utilization project management, comprehensive care coordination development, program operations, and external relations.
 Heather is also the Director for the Bridges to Care Program.
 Heather holds a master’s in social work from Colorado State University.
 She previously served on the Jefferson County Housing Authority Board of Directors, Aging Well: Basic Needs Committee, University Hotspotters Committee, South Metro Health Alliance Board Member, and currently volunteers at the Colorado Siberian Husky Rescue.

-Julia Mecklenburg has been working with people with disabilities for the past 15 years.
+Julia Mecklenburg has been working with people with disabilities 2002.
 She earned her undergraduate degree in social work from Colorado State University and later received her master’s degree in social work from University of Denver with a focus in community and leadership.
-Julia has been working at Colorado Access for the past three and a half years.
-She accepted a new position on the Community Engagement team in January.
-In her new position as a Community Engagement Liaison, Julia thoroughly enjoys building relationships with new community partners and fostering relationships with well-established partners to promote the health and well-being of all Coloradoans receiving Medicaid services.
+Julia has been working at Colorado Access since 2016.
+Julia has been on the Community Engagement team, serving in her role as the Community Engagement Liaison since 2019.
+As a Community Engagement Liaison, Julia thoroughly enjoys building relationships with new community partners and fostering relationships with well-established partners to promote the health and well-being of all Coloradoans receiving Medicaid services.
 In her free time, Julia enjoys traveling around the world with her spouse, camping, hiking, and walking their two dogs through their beautiful neighborhood.

-Keith M. Peterson is the Director of Community Benefit for the University of Colorado Hospital.
-In his current role Keith is responsible for the hospital’s Community Health Needs Assessment and implementation planning as well as general community outreach.
+Keith M. Peterson is the Director of Community Benefit for the UCHealth Metro Region.
+In his current role Keith is responsible Community Health Needs Assessment, implementation planning, and general community outreach for the UCHealth hospitals in the Metro area.
 Keith has been with the University of Colorado Hospital for 30 years.
 His previous position as the Director of Guest Services included leadership of Parking & Transportation, Environmental services, Patient Transport, Volunteer services, Hospital Gift Shops and Information Desks.

-In addition to the Aurora Health Alliance Board of Directors, Keith is on the Aurora Chamber Board of Directors, the Visit Aurora Board of Directors and the Downtown Aurora Visual Arts (DAVA) Board of Directors.
-Keith also serves as the University of Colorado Hospital’s representative on the Fitzsimons Transportation Management Association and the Community-Campus Partnership Steering Committee.
+In addition to the Aurora Health Alliance Board of Directors, Keith is on the Aurora Chamber Board of Directors, the Visit Aurora Board of Directors, the Center for Work Education and Employment (CWEE) and Metro Denver Partnership for Health (MDPH) .
+Keith also serves as the University of Colorado Hospital’s representative on the Fitzsimons Transportation Management Association.

 Chanell Reed is the Executive Director for Families Forward Resource Center.
 She has 18 years of experience in Public Administration and has held various positions in municipalities in policy research and development, planning and land use, community engagement and constituency services.